Jpfonseca/Adaptive_Live_Streaming/dependencies/README.md

 #Python Dependencies
 Use Python 2.7

+##Install Python-nmap
+We need to install pip to use  external libraries such as requests.
+We can do this by running:
+ * `sudo apt-get install python2-nmap`

 ##Install Python-pip

 We need to install pip to use  external libraries such as requests.
 We can do this by running: